 A 2017 study predicted that within ten years—or sooner—the majority of the US workforce will perform freelance work.
 The pool of freelancers is steadily increasing as perceptions of freelance work become more positive and as it becomes easier to find work online.

-In fact, this digital era has turned out to be somewhat of a golden age for freelancers, who now have many tools at their fingertips to streamline once tedious or difficult processes.
+This digital era has turned out to be somewhat of a golden age for freelancers, who now have many tools at their fingertips to streamline once tedious or difficult processes.

 But if you have already been freelancing for many years, you might not be aware of some of these newer tools.

 And on the other hand, new freelancers who are just diving into their freelance career could be unaware of the possibilities that exist.

 Whichever group you fall into, take a look at this list of tools you should try out to bring your freelance career into the modern digital era: